Survey

 Remember

-that sampling problems, response consistency problems, and respondent
+that sampling problems, response consistency problems, and

-to minimize these problems through the use of a simple online
+describes an effort to minimize these problems through the use

-survey.
-Online surveys are relatively inexpensive tools for data collection
+of a simple online survey.
+Online surveys are relatively

-and have the potential to be powerful tools when used in the appropriate
+be powerful tools when used in the appropriate situations.
+No

-collection in the future.
-Along with this reliance we can expect the
+on web-based data collection in the future.
+Along with this

-rapid evolution of the internet to continue, bringing new tools that
+reliance we can expect the rapid evolution of the internet to

-are likely to bring web-based surveys to the point where the data
+surveys to the point where the data collected is regarded as

-collected is regarded as equal in validity to that generated in more
+equal in validity to that generated in more traditional methods.

 Bibliography